Something troubling this way comes

 A1: It's neater than kludging story after story into the about page of the trp profile.

-Q2: I have feedback/ideas.
+Q2: I have feedback/your writing reeks/what the hap is fuckening in your texts.
 How do I get in touch?

 A2: Wisdan or Murkholt can be mailed/whispered in game.
 Or hit me up on Discord if you can find me.